 Over the next couple of weeks, I’m going to share some favorite treats made with real food ingredients.
-To start, we’re going to make a classic: chocolate chip cookies.
+To start, we’re going to make a classic: chocolate chip cookies, then einkorn oatmeal cookies.
 I know the internet is full of chocolate chip cookie recipes.
 Today’s recipe is unique because we’re going to make the cookies with ancient einkorn flour.
 These are the absolute best chocolate chip cookies.

 What is Einkorn Flour?